 Does your game project need any water?
 Well, this tutorial by Binary Lunar is great for that topic.

-While Shader Graph can be used for many effects, one of the most common things you’ll see every developer use shaders for is water.
+While the Unity Shader Graph can be used for many effects, one of the most common things you’ll see every developer use shaders for is water.
 Shader Graph gives you unprecedented power to simulate water with its various liquid mechanics.
 This applies from extremely stylized water to the most realistic in-game water you can imagine.

 The tutorial covers a variety of different aspects you may want to consider when rendering a water effect.
 This includes issues related to replicating refraction, simulating foam, adding waves, and even setting up scenes to make best use of your water.
 Though you can experiment beyond this, this tutorial will show you just how convenient Shader Graph can be for liquid effects.